This document provides an overview of the general options menu available in RoboDK software.

-Select Tools➔ Options (Shift+O) to open the main window of RoboDK settings.
+Select Tools➔ Options (Shift+O) to open the main RoboDK options window.

 Most of the settings are stored in the computer’s user account.
-Changing the user account will not keep the changes applied in these options.
+Changing the user account will not keep the changes applied to these settings.
 As an exception, the Station settings and the station parameters (available in the General tab) are stored with each Station (RDK file).

 With the Mouse 3D Navigation style, it is possible to specify the preferred type of 3D navigation with a mouse and emulate specific software, such as Rhinoceros, Catia, TopSolid or Vero software.